 1.4 Cubic function

 This type of function expresses a third-degree polynomial.
-The coefficients are rational numbers in which in the following function (x)=ax3+bx2+cx+d=0 the value of is different to 0.
+The coefficients are rational numbers in which in the following function (x)=ax3+bx2+cx+d=0 the value of a is different to 0.
 This is an example of a cubic function:

 Y=f(x)=x3